-Snoring effects a lot of people, but in most cases is not a serious health concern.
+Snoring effects a lot of people, but in most cases isn’t a serious health concern.
 That being said, a loud snorer can seriously impact their partner’s quality of sleep.
-Here are some remedies to help combat one of the most annoying sleep problems:

 Change Sleeping Positions

 When you sleep on your back your tongue hangs in the back of your throat creating a vibrating noise.
-To prevent this, adjust your sleeping position and sleep on your side, even if you have to use something (like tennis balls!) to keep you from rolling over.
+To prevent this, adjust your sleeping position to a side-sleeper position.
+It’ll take some getting used to, but apparently tennis balls help keep you from rolling over.

 Say Goodbye to the Nightcap